DES157/learning/javascript/node/README.md

 This sets up a `default` alias which you can see with `nvm alias`.
 The alias `node` always refers to the latest version.
 You can also have user defined aliases to make working with versions easier.

-`nvm current` displays node version currently in use, and `nvm which <version>` prints path.

 `nvm deactivate` seems to reverse `nvm use`, and takes node's bin out of the PATH.

 `nvm unload` removes nvm itself from the shell (not clear how it was actually added)

-##### Install a new version of node and migrate npm packages:

-    nvm install node --reinstall-packages-from=node

-Note: will do nothing if you are using current version.
-But what about when there is a new npm but not new node?
-Does that happen?

-I'm guessing using `--reinstall-packages-from` is equivalent to doing `nvm reinstall-packages <version>`.

 ----------------------------------------